LiaOb21/FSP_assembly_benchmarking/config/README.md

 For further information about using MerquryFK parameters, refer to the [official documentation](https://github.com/thegenemyers/MERQURY.FK).

-## Pilon
+## Pypolca

 ```
-pilon:
+# Customise pypolca parameters
+pypolca:
   optional_params: # if you do not want to use any optional parameters, add `{}` here
-    "--K": 47 # Kmer size used by internal assembler (default 47).
-    "--fix": "all" # A comma-separated list of categories of issues to try to fix: "all": all of the above (default);
-    "--changes": True # Output a file with the changes made to the assembly.
+    "--careful": True # Authors recommend to always use this option
 ```

-This section of the `config.yml` allows the user to set the parameters for Pilon.
-In our testing we noticed that using `--fix snps,indels,gaps` rather than `--fix all` significantly speeds up Pilon.
+This section of the `config.yml` allows the user to set the parameters for pypolca.
+Pypolca replaces Pilon, that was used in the previous versions (1.x.x) to imporve the draft of the best selected assembly.
+The main reson for the replacement is a significant speed up of the workflow.
+The authors suggest to always use the `--careful` option, that sets  `--min_alt 4` (at least four reads supporting the alternative allele) and `--min_ratio 3` (at least three times as many reads supporting the alterative allele compared to the assembly allele), and prevents most false positives at low depths without sacrificing error removal.

-For further information about using Pilon parameters, refer to the [official documentation](https://github.com/broadinstitute/pilon/wiki).
+For further information about using pypolca parameters, refer to the [official documentation](https://github.com/gbouras13/pypolca).